IB Group 4 subjects

 The Group 4: Sciences subjects of the International Baccalaureate Diploma Programme comprise the main scientific emphasis of this internationally recognized high school programme.
-They consist of seven courses, six of which are offered at both the Standard Level (SL) and Higher Level (HL): Chemistry, Biology, Physics, Design Technology, Environmental Systems and Societies(also offered in Group 3) and, as of August 2024, Computer Science (previously a group 5 elective course) is offered as part of the Group 4 subjects.
-There are also one SL only course, Sports, Exercise and Health Science (previously, for last examinations in 2013, a pilot subject).
-Astronomy also exists as a school-based syllabus.
-Students taking two or more Group 4 subjects may combine any of the aforementioned.
+They consistent of seven courses, offered at both the Standard Level (SL) and Higher Level (HL): Physics, Chemistry, Biology, Computer Science, Design Technology, Environmental Systems and Societies (an interdisciplinary course that also meets the Group 3: Humanities requirement), and Sports, Exercise and Health Science (SEHS).
+Astronomy, marine biology, and region-specific courses also exist as a school-based syllabus.
+Students taking two or more Group 4 subjects may combine any of the aforementioned instead of taking a Group 6: Arts subject.

-The Chemistry, Biology, Physics and Design Technology was last updated for first teaching in September 2014, with syllabus updates (including a decrease in the number of options), a new internal assessment component similar to that of the a new internal assessment component similar to that of the Group 5 (mathematics) explorations, and "a new concept-based approach" dubbed "the nature of science".
+The Physics, Chemistry, Biology, and Design Technology was last updated for first teaching in September 2014, with syllabus updates (including a decrease in the number of options), a new internal assessment component similar to that of the a new internal assessment component similar to that of the Group 5 (mathematics) explorations, and "a new concept-based approach" dubbed "the nature of science".
 A new, standard level-only course will also be introduced to cater to candidates who do not wish to further their studies in the sciences, focusing on important concepts in Chemistry, Biology and Physics.

 2023 syllabus update

-The 3 core sciences namely Biology, Chemistry, and Physics, as well as Environmental Systems and Societies have been updated, with the first teaching in August 2023, and first examinations in May 2025.
+The 3 core sciences namely Physics, Chemistry, and Biology, as well as Environmental Systems and Societies have been updated, with the first teaching in August 2023, and first examinations in May 2025.
 The syllabus change was originally scheduled for 2021, though the COVID-19 pandemic caused the IB to delay the syllabus change to 2023.
 Details of the specific changes can be found on the IBO website.